Who God Is

 We need Jesus to be real to us.
 We need to be vitally linked with Him in order to experience all that is promised in Isaiah 61.
 When things are going bad in our lives, if we can hear Jesus speak to us, everything will be all right!

-Ephesians 3:18-19 says, “That you may have the power and be strong to apprehend and grasp with all the saints, the experience of that love, what is the breadth and length and height and depth of it, That you may really come to know practically, through experience for yourselves, the love of Christ, which far surpasses mere knowledge without experience: that you may be filled through all your being unto all the fullness of God, may have the richest measure of the divine Presence, and become a body wholly filled and flooded with God Himself.”
+Ephesians 3:18-19 (Amplified Bible) says, “That you may have the power and be strong to apprehend and grasp with all the saints [God’s devoted people, the experience of that love] what is the breadth and length and height and depth [of it]; [That you may really come] to know [practically, through experience for yourselves] the love of Christ, which far surpasses mere knowledge [without experience]; that you may be filled [through all your being] unto all the fullness of God [may have the richest measure of the divine Presence, and become a body wholly filled and flooded with God Himself]!”

 When Jesus came into my life, I was truly a spiritual prisoner.
 There were demons controlling my life.
 When I saw Jesus in the Book of Revelation as the ascended Christ, the victor and deliverer, I became a man wholly filled with the Holy Spirit.
 This occurred on the 26th day of August, 1979.
 Jesus became as real to me as the man next door.
 He spoke to me and listened to me.
 He was with me in my pain and troubles.
 When people made fun of me, He comforted me.
 When people tried to keep me captive, He would teach me truths that set me free.
-Pretty soon, as Isaiah in chapter 10:27 puts it, the anointing made my “neck” so thick that the yoke of oppression could no longer fit on me.
+Pretty soon, as it says in Isaiah 10:27, the anointing made my “neck” so thick, that the yoke of oppression could no longer fit on me.

 Little by little, Jesus not only set me free from the demons that were influencing me and holding me, but also from the demons that had gained a “home” in me.
 As I would fellowship with Jesus in the Word and prayer, I would cry uncontrollably, and masses of water and mucus would come out of my body.
 Luke 11:24 says that the demons come out of a man and wander in dry places, wanting to gain entry in the “wet” place again.
 The wet place, their original home, is man who is made up mostly of water.
 This deliverance continued weekly over a period of several months, maybe years, I cannot remember.

 As time went on, I became free from the demons that used to hold me captive.
-My character began conforming to the image of Jesus.
+My character began to conform into the image of Jesus.
 My needs began to be provided for.
 God gave me His choice for a wife and family.

-After many years of discipline, He has made me a minister of God, as is promised in Isaiah 61.
+After many years of discipline, He has made me a minister of God, as it is promised in Isaiah 61.
 The agency that God used in this transformation was the Holy Spirit, who made Jesus real to me.
-Jesus did the work, the Holy Spirit was the agent inside me driving out everything not of God.
+Jesus did the work, and the Holy Spirit was the agent inside me driving out everything that was not of God.

 Notice that the theme Scripture for this Section, Hebrews 12 talks about running the race, but it also talks about getting rid of every weight and sin.
-“Therefore since we also are surrounded with so great a cloud of witnesses, let us lay aside every weight and the sin which so easily besets us, and let us run with patience the race that is set before us” (Hebrews 12:1).
+“Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us” (Hebrews 12:1).

-The chapter goes on to talk about the reality of Heavenly Jerusalem, called Mt.
-Zion the city of the living God (the Kingdom of God).
-Apparently, getting rid of sin and weights, and going through the rest of the process described in Hebrews 12 has a lot to do with making the Kingdom of God real in our lives.
+The chapter goes on to talk about the reality of Heavenly Jerusalem, called Mount Zion, the city of the living God (the Kingdom of God).
+Apparently, getting rid of sin and weights, and going through the rest of the process described in Hebrews 12, has a lot to do with making the Kingdom of God real in our lives.

 Let’s examine what the writer of Hebrews was saying to these people about running the race, getting free from weights and sin, and the Kingdom of God becoming real to us.

 1. In Hebrews 12:2-4 we are told that we must stand with endurance.
-We must endure criticism, being misunderstood, persecution and standing in patience while Jesus is growing the seed in our heart for fruit.
+We must endure criticism, being misunderstood, persecution, and stand in patience while Jesus is growing the seed in our heart for fruit.

 2. In Hebrews 12:5-11 we are told that God will chastise us, not beat us up, but correct us as sons and daughters with love for our benefit.
 We truly need the chastisement of God.
 We have blind spots that we cannot see.